 Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
-Best flowering in full sun.
-Prefers moist, acidic organically rich soils.
-Some tolerance for clay soils.
-Promptly remove any suckers that may occur to prevent colonial spread.
+Best flowering is in full sun.
+Prefers moist, acidic, organically rich soils.
+Consistent moisture is best (leaf scorch may occur during periods of summer drought).
+Shrubs have some tolerance for clay soils as long as drainage is good.
+Promptly remove root suckers to prevent colonial spread.
+It is particularly important to remove root suckers rising from below a graft union.
 Prune in spring after flowering to control shape and size.

 Hamamelis x intermedia hybrids are crosses between Japanese witch hazel (H. japonica) and Chinese witch hazel (H. mollis).
 They are somewhat coarse, loosely-branched, medium to large, deciduous shrubs that typically grow 12-20’ tall.
 They are particularly noted for their spidery, often fragrant, mid- to late winter flowers which appear before the spring foliage emerges.